 - Codeless Test Automation: AccelQ, Appvance, Testim.io, TestCraft

-Rather than just depending on the most popular tools available in the market, DevOps requires a shift in the cultural mindset of an organization.
+Rather than just depending on the most popular tools available in the market, guiding principle of DevOps is a shift in the cultural mindset of an organization.
 Most important of all, DevOps should focus on fostering a collaborative environment by breaking all silos.
 Having said that, DevOps tools have prominent significance in improving the productivity through out your value stream.

 Don’t go by books.
 There is a huge range of publications and frameworks out there to read so that anyone, anywhere–apparently–can just start doing it.
 The demerit could be that if you follow them too closely, processes can become too rigid, where you can end up losing the agility you’re striving for.
 The organizations need to look at what works best for their situation – otherwise, the danger is that common practice masks common sense.